 All Transcripts must be submitted and support completion of a bachelorís degree and required science prerequisites.

-A bachelorís degree, from a U.S. regionally accredited institution with a 3.0 cumulative (or B; B- is not acceptable) G.P.A. minimum, is required to matriculate.
-NGU will consider an applicant whose cumulative GPA falls below 3.0 provided their last 60 SH of academic work produced a 3.3 or higher GPA.
+A bachelorís degree, from a U.S. regionally accredited institution, with a 3.0 cumulative GPA minimum (or B; B- is not acceptable) is required to matriculate.
+A candidate may apply prior to meeting this requirement provided they can complete it by October 1 preceding matriculation.
+To do this, official transcripts [sealed] from the college or university (confirming the degree and cumulative 3.0 GPA) must be received by NGUís PA Medicine program by October 31.
+If a selected candidate does not meet these deadline, he or she will relinquish their seat.
+Upon written request, NGU will consider an applicant whose cumulative GPA falls below 3.0 provided their last 60 SH of academic work produced a 3.3 or higher GPA.
 Pre-requisites (see below) must still meet the 3.0 per course requirement.
 Note: The average cumulative GPA for all programs in the U.S. is 3.49.

 SCIENCE PREREQUISITE APTITUDE

-All prerequisites must be taken at a U.S. regionally accredited institution and each course must meet a minimum 3.0 GPA (or B; B- is not acceptable) requirements (prerequisite course completion recommended within last 5 to 7 years).
-Applicants with up to two remaining prerequisite may apply provided they complete the course with a 3.0 or higher GPA Ė before the first day of October preceding matriculation (if selected, official transcripts [sealed] from the college or university must be received by NGUís PA Medicine program by November 1 or a selected candidate will relinquish his/her seat).
+All prerequisites must be taken at a U.S. regionally accredited institution and EACH course must meet a minimum 3.0 GPA (or B; BD is not acceptable) requirements (prerequisite course completion recommended within last 5 to 7 years).
+Applicants with up to two remaining prerequisites may apply provided they complete the course with a 3.0 or higher GPA Ė before the first day of October preceding matriculation (if selected, official transcripts [sealed] from the college or university must be received by NGUís PA Medicine program by October 31 or a selected candidate will relinquish his/her seat).
 Note: the average undergraduate science GPA for all programs in the U.S. is 3.43.